anuket-project/anuket-specifications/doc/tech/approach.md

 The Overlay Networking separation is often done through encapsulation e.g. through VxLAN on the Underlay Networks e.g. based on L2 (VLAN) or L3 (IP) networks.

 In some instances, the SW Virtualization Tenants can bypass the Overlay Networking encapsulation to achieve better performance or network visibility/control.
-A common method to bypass the Overlay Networking encapsulation is the usage of SR-IOV or PCI-PassThrough that both effectively hands up the physical NIC or Virtual Function on the NIC to the SW Virtualization Tenants.
+A common method to bypass the Overlay Networking encapsulation is the usage of SR-IOV that effectively hands up the NIC Physical and Virtual Functions on the NIC to the SW Virtualization Layer and Tenants.
 In these cases, the Underlay Networking must handle the separation e.g. through a Virtual Termination End Point (VTEP) that encapsulate the Overlay Network traffic.

 ### Software Defined Networking control concepts of the Underlay Networking

 VTEP could be manually provisioned in the Underlay Networking or be automated and controlled through a Software Defined Networking interfaces to the Underlay Networking in the HW Infrastructure Layer.
 Due to the many different facets of Software Defined Networking we will here denote them SDN Underlay (SDNu).

+When there are multiple simultaneous SW Virtualization Layers on the same HW Infrastructure, there is a need to ensure Underlay networking separation in the HW Infrastructure Layer.
+This separation can be done manually through provisioning of a statically configured separation of the Underlay networking in the HW Infrastructure Layer.
+A better and more agile usage of the HW Infrastructure is to have an authoritative SDN provisioning controller function (here denoted SDNuP) that can be controlled through an automation interface from a HW Infrastructure Orchestrator.
+The main tasks for the SDNuP are to discover and establish the Underlay resources and the ensure separation of shared HW Infrastructure Underlay networking resources.

 Multiple Containerized Virtualization Layer (CaaS) running on an Infrastructure as a Service (IaaS) Virtualization Layer could make use of the IaaS layer to handle Underlay Networking separation.
 In these cases, also the IaaS Virtualization Infrastructure Manager (VIM) could include a SDNu control interface enabling automation.